-A Personal Misconduct Foul (PMF) can be assessed against a specific player for particularly egregious conduct or a pattern of such behavior.
+A Personal Misconduct Foul (PMF) can be assessed against a specific player for particularly egregious conduct, a pattern of such behavior, or dangerous play.
 A PMF is a formal warning for unacceptable behavior and puts the player on notice that any further such actions will result in ejection from the game.

 A player who receives a second PMF during a single game is ejected for the remainder of that game.
 If this occurs in the second half of the game, the ejection remains in effect for the first half of the team's next game.
 A player who receives three PMFs during a tournament is suspended for the remainder of the tournament.
-Assessment of a PMF is non-reviewable for the duration of the game, although it may be appealed to the TRG after the game.
+Assessment of a PMF is non-reviewable for the duration of the game, although it may be appealed to the ADA after the game.
+PMFs issued after a game ends do not count against a player during that game or the next for the sake of game ejections, but do count towards tournament ejections.